Steps That Schools Take Against Bullying

 Helping To Combat Bullying in Schools

-A number of schools in the United Kingdom now do not allow the use of mobile telephones during school time in order to cut down on the amount of so-called ‘Cyber Bullying’ – a trend which has worryingly emerged since the advent and mass production of cheap mobile telephones.
+A number of schools in the UK do not allow the use of mobile telephones during school time in order to cut down on the amount of so-called ‘Cyber-Bullying’ – a trend which has worryingly emerged since the advent and mass production of cheap mobile telephones.

 Schools also monitor the Internet access of all children in their Information Technology classes so that bullying via email and message boards can be minimised.
 Any child found to be using such methods of bullying are liable for instant suspension until the matter is resolved.

-Local Authorities are now providing training for teachers and teaching staff in how to deal with potential volatile situations which may arise as a result of bullying.
+Local Authorities provide training for teachers and teaching staff in how to deal with potential volatile situations which may arise as a result of bullying.
 This training is regularly updated and kept in line with government standards and requirements.

-If you would like to know more about your child’s school policy on bullying it is worth arranging an interview with the Head Teacher or alternatively the School Welfare Officer.
-Also your Local Education Authority will be able to provide you with information and literature on how to help teachers combat bullying in and out of school.
+If you would like to know more about your child’s school policy on bullying, it is worth arranging an interview with the Head Teacher or alternatively the School Welfare Officer.
+Your Local Education Authority will also be able to provide you with information and literature on how to help teachers combat bullying in and out of school.